 Day 3 – Rome Neighborhood Walks

 Day Three of our Rome tour itinerary explores some of the best neighborhoods in the city!
-Lace up your walking shoes and discover the city on this leisurely self-guided Rome walking tour.
+Lace up your walking shoes and discover more of Rome on this leisurely self-guided Rome walking tour.

 Use this link to Google Maps for a city sightseeing Rome route map to the sights on Day Three of our 3-day trip to Rome.